doesntfazer/MadMacro/README.md

 ![461801669_423427187437874_2293081744220091952_n](https://github.com/user-attachments/assets/c94d67f6-b245-49e8-a106-909cac0fe077)

 # Firmware
  This keyboard runs on Vial QMK.
-Firmware is in the [Keyboard Dweebs Firmware repository.](https://github.com/doesntfazer/Keyboard-Dweebs-Firmware-repository/tree/main/VIAL-QMK/madmacro) Just drag and drop the UF2 file into the
+Firmware is in the [Keyboard Dweebs Firmware repository.](https://github.com/doesntfazer/Keyboard-Dweebs-Firmware-repository/tree/main/VIAL-QMK/madmacro) Just drag and drop the UF2 file into the drive in bootloader mode.

 # Supplies
 | Amount    | Supplies |